Starting a Family? Your 5 Most Pressing Money Questions, Answered

 5. Yikes, this sounds like a lot.
 How am I ever going to afford it?

 I know the costs can seem overwhelming, and believe me, I’ve been there too.
 Take a deep breath, and know that with some advance planning, everything is going to be alright.

 The early years of childhood can be expensive, especially if full-time childcare is needed or you are going down to a single income.
 But eventually, that beautiful baby is going to go to school.
 For most parents, cash flow is very tight from birth until age 5, but things get a lot better once kindergarten starts.
 The goal is to hang in there, do what is right for your family, and know that there is light at the end of the tunnel.

 In the meantime, decide what is really important to you.
 Make sure to take any extra money, and first, maximize your retirement savings, and next, start saving for college.
 High school graduation will be there before you know it.

 And no matter what, remember to think of these expenses not as a cost, but as an investment in your family.

 Need help financially planning for your new family, but don’t know where to start?
-A SoFi Wealth advisor can help navigate the financial aspects of parenthood.
+A SoFi Invest advisor can help navigate the financial aspects of parenthood.
 With a new baby on the way, consider checking out term life insurance with SoFi as well.